-For most families, if the parents can compromise and reach an agreement about what should happen in the holidays, these arrangements are more likely to work best for their family rather than arrangements imposed by a Court.
+For most families, if the parents can compromise (provided it is safe to do so) and reach an agreement about what should happen in the holidays, these arrangements are more likely to work best for their family rather than arrangements imposed by a Court.

 Holidays don’t have to be a battlefield.
-Compromising to suit the each of your family’s traditions can be the best way to avoid conflict.
 Here are some examples of different arrangements that might work for your family this coming Christmas:

-Children with one parent from Christmas Eve until Christmas morning, and with the other parent from Christmas morning until Boxing Day.
+Children with one parent for Christmas morning, and with the other parent for Christmas lunch.

-Sharing Christmas Day often works for families who live close to each other.
+For families who live close to each other and don’t have safety issues, sharing Christmas Day can work for the children.
+One parent might have the children for Christmas morning and the other one has the children from lunchtime.
 It has the benefit of the children spending time with both parents on Christmas.
 In some cases, where one parent’s tradition is to celebrate at Christmas Eve, while the other tends to celebrate at Christmas lunch, they might choose to keep the same arrangements every year.
-For other families, parents will agree to alternate each year who has Christmas Eve and who has Christmas day.
+For other families, parents might agree to alternate each year who has Christmas Eve and who has Christmas day.

-Children with one parent at Christmas, but spending a few hours during the day with the other parent.
+Children with one parent at Christmas, but spending time during the day with the other parent.

 Children with one parent for the week that Christmas falls, and with the other the week before or week after.

-Having a week for Christmas with one parent may be more suitable if the parents do not live close to each other or if they travel during the school holiday period.
+If the parents do not live close to each other or if they travel during the school holiday period, the children spending a week with one parent at Christmas may be more suitable.
+One parent gets the week of Christmas, while the other has a week either the week prior or the week after Christmas.
 The advantage is that the children do not have to travel long distances on Christmas Day for handover.
 In most cases, this would alternate each year so that the children get a chance to have Christmas Day with each parent.

-One of my clients had a great idea for how to explain this new arrangement to his children.
-He asked Santa to write a letter to his children explaining how lucky they were to have two homes and two Christmases and telling them that Santa has scheduled a special delivery of their presents on their second Christmas.
+One of my clients had a great idea for how to explain this to her son.
+She asked Santa to write a letter to her son explaining how lucky they were to have two homes and two Christmases and telling them that Santa has scheduled a special delivery of their presents on their second Christmas.
 It made the experience exciting and special, rather than focusing on missing out on seeing the other parent on Christmas Day.

 Children spending the whole of the holidays with one parent.

-This arrangement, although less common, might be the most practical if the parents live a significant distance apart (such as one of them living overseas).
-For the parent not seeing the children in the holidays, they might have an early Christmas with the children before the holidays.
-The parent not seeing the children could organise for the other parent to give their gifts to the children on Christmas Day in their absence, and then speak to the children on the phone or video call.
+This arrangement, although less common, might be the most practical if the parents live a significant distance apart (such as one of them living overseas) or if there are issues of family violence.
+For the parent not seeing the children in the holidays, they might have a video call or some other way to communicate with the children.

 No special arrangement for Christmas.